 Please note that this is just a guide and you should use your own judgement accordingly.

-For a more expensive second hand bike such as a full suspension mountain bike with a modern drive system like Bosch, you could also ask whether or not there is a diagnostic report available to show that the electrical drive system is in good working order.
+For a more expensive second hand bike such as a full suspension mountain bike with a modern drive system like Bosch or Shimano, you could also ask whether or not there is a diagnostic report available to show that the electrical drive system is in good working order.

 Book it in for a full service at an e-bike specialist!